JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 1. Wysokiński A, Szczepocka E, Szczakowska A. Improved cognitive performance, increased theta, alpha, beta and decreased delta powers after cognitive rehabilitation augmented with tDCS in a patient with post-COVID-19 cognitive impairment (brain-fog).
 Psychiatry Research Case Reports.
 2023 DOI: 10.1016/j.psycr.2023.100164
 2. Sochal M. et al. The relationship between sleep quality measured by polysomnography and selected neurotrophic factors.
 Journal of Clinical Medicine.
 2024 DOI: 10.3390/jcm13030893
 3. Sochal M. et al. Circadian Rhythm Genes and Their Association with Sleep and Sleep Restriction.
 International Journal of Molecular Sciences.
 2024 DOI: 10.3390/ijms251910445
-4. Dataseris G, Zelko J. Physiological signal analysis and open science using the Julia language and associated software.
+4. Datseris G, Zelko J. Physiological signal analysis and open science using the Julia language and associated software.
 Frontiers in Network Physiology.
 2024 DOI: 10.3389/fnetp.2024.1478280
 5. Wysokiński A, Pazdrak M. Complete resolution of auditory verbal hallucinations (AVH) in a patient with schizophrenia after transcranial direct current stimulation (tDCS) therapy.
 Psychiatria i Psycholologia Kliniczna.
 2024 (in press)

 In the Department of Old Age Psychiatry and Psychotic Disorders (Medical University of Lodz, Poland) we are using NeuroAnalyzer for analyzing EEG data to analyze EEG data from our research projects on functional (EEG-based) connectivity in schizophrenia and EEG markers of tDCS stimulation.